wingedcatgirl/MintysSillyMod/README.md

 <ul>
 <li>Dev Mode: Default false.
 Requires restart.
 Enables unfinished content.
 Usually there isn't any because I don't like leaving things unfinished.
 But latest-commit enjoyers might catch me in the middle of something.</li>
 <li>Flavor text: Default true.
 Enables funky MtG-style quotes at the bottom of some cards.</li>
+<li>Include stable crossover content: Default false.
+Includes cross-mod content which doesn't actually rely on the other mod's code to function.
+Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.</li>
 </ul>
 </details>